brianrice2/blog/_posts/2021-01-01-bookshelf.md

 - Designing Data-Intensive Applications by Martin Kleppmann
 - The Elements of Statistical Learning by Jerome Friedman, Robert Tibshirani, and Trevor Hastie
+- Web Scalability for Startup Engineers by Artur Ejsmont

 ## Nonfiction